-If you are a U.S. citizen or immigrant parent, figuring out how to help your non-citizen child gain citizenship can be confusing.
-The U.S. immigration laws have not been particularly kind, mainly because the basic requirements for seeking citizenship for children have changed so frequently during the past 50 years.
+If you are a U.S. citizen or immigrant parent, figuring out how to help your non-citizen child gain or claim U.S. citizenship can be confusing.
+U.S. immigration laws have not been particularly kind, in the sense that the basic requirements for seeking citizenship for children have changed frequently during the past 50 years, causing confusion.
 Fortunately, things are not as complicated as they might look.

-The immigration laws provide three main mechanisms that a U.S. citizen or immigrant parent can potentially use to seek citizenship for their foreign-born child:
+U.S. immigration laws provide three main mechanisms by which a U.S. citizen or immigrant parent can potentially seek citizenship for a foreign-born child:

 Let's take a look at each process and see which mechanism might be right for you and your child.

 If you or your spouse or both are United States citizens and your biological child was born abroad, your child may automatically "acquire" U.S. citizenship and will not need to apply for citizenship.
 Unfortunately, this law does not apply to adopted children.

 The law requires that the U.S. citizen parent or parents have been physically present or resided in the U.S. for certain amounts of time prior to the birth of the child in order for U.S. citizenship to automatically "transmit" to the child.
 The amount of time of physical presence or residence varies depending on when the child was born, due to changes in the law over the years.
 For purposes of this article, we're assuming that your child was born recently, within the last 18 years, or will be born soon (congratulations!).

 Just be aware that if your child was born prior to November 14, 1986, different requirements will apply, because the law in place before that date was different.
 Speak with an immigration attorney if you are in this situation.